Visual effects (VFX)

 At school or college:

 You can take A-levels or Highers in art and design, graphic communication, computer science, maths or physics.
-Or you might want to take any of the following Level 3 vocational qualifications:
+Or you might want to take a level 3 vocational qualification.
+Look at what your local college offers such as:

 Get an apprenticeship: